Shannon Liss-Riordan

 Shannon Liss-Riordan (née Liss; born 1969) is an American labor attorney.
 She is best known for her class-action cases against companies such as Uber, FedEx, and Starbucks.
-Liss-Riordan was a candidate in the 2020 United States Senate election in Massachusetts, running in the Democratic primary for a seat currently held by Senator Ed Markey.
+Liss-Riordan was a candidate in the 2020 United States Senate election in Massachusetts, unsuccessfully challenging incumbent Ed Markey for his senate seat.

 Liss-Riordan also unsuccessfully ran for the Democratic nomination for Massachusetts attorney general in the 2022 Massachusetts Attorney General election.

 Early life and education

 Shannon Liss grew up in Houston, Texas.
 She graduated with a bachelor's degree from Harvard College in 1990, after which she went to work for women's movement leader, Bella Abzug.
 An activist during the early 1990s and the feminist movement, Liss-Riordan co-founded the Third Wave Direct Action Coalition with writer Rebecca Walker to "mobilize young women."
 She was coordinator of a seminar at Hunter College in 1992, which featured lawyer Anita Hill and other feminist leaders.

 While a first-year student at Harvard Law School, in 1994 Liss organized an auction that featured a copy of the Constitution signed by Justice Ruth Bader Ginsburg and a copy of the Roe v.
 Wade decision signed by Justice Harry Blackmun and other items.
 She also wrote a column in the law school newspaper.
 In 1996, Liss graduated from Harvard Law School.